brettpthomas/humanization/README.md

 Each snippet is in its own file, within the `content/` directory.
 Snippets are organized in directories, which is used for namespacing.

-For example, the **identifier** for the Exome Capture snippet is `ngs.exome_capture`.
+For example, consider the Exome Capture snippet above:

-This means the content for this snippet is in `snippets/ngs/exome_capture.md`.
+- The content for this snippet is in `snippets/ngs/exome_capture.md`.

-In the QC portal, we include that content (as compiled HTML, not Markdown) with the tag `{% humanization 'ngs.exome_capture' %}`
+- The **identifier** for this snippet is `ngs.exome_capture`

+- In the QC portal, we include that content (as compiled HTML, not Markdown) with the tag `{% humanization 'ngs.exome_capture' %}`.
 (Though note that the specific method for including content will vary across portals.)

 #### Editing content